krishaamer/green-filter-research/research/literature/sustainability.md

 ## Conclusion {#conclusion}

-A wide range of legislative proposals, targets, organisations, and goals already exists across Europe.
+A wide range of legislative proposals, targets, organizations, and goals already exists across Europe.
 Upcoming laws will harmonize approaches to sustainability and raise standards for all members countries, in turn influencing producers who wish to sell in the EU common market.
 In unison, the reviewed technologies and practices move us closer to enabling *realtime ESG*: up-do-date transparent information about how our product are produced.
-Realtime ESG is neccesarly a building block to enable consumers and investors make more accurate, real-world purchase decisions.
+Realtime ESG is necessary a building block to enable consumers and investors make more accurate, real-world purchase decisions.

 # References {#references .unnumbered}